LucasUT/Final-Project/README.md

 ### Primary Type: Type of crime committed
 ### Beat: Police beat in which the crime was committed
 ### Location Description: Location in which the crime was committed
+### Community Area: Number indicating community area in which crime was committed

 # Data Sources: